dannyloweatx/checkmarx/README.md

 * * *

-Sendclocreport will clone a repository, check out a specified branch, scan the specified source repository with CLOC and send the output of CLOC to an email address specified.
+Sendclocreport will clone a repository, check out a specified branch, scan the specified source repository with CLOC (count line of code) and send the output of CLOC to an email address specified.

 Works with Github, Bitbucket, GitLab